sebastiaanluca/laravel-router/README.md

 ## Laravel version

+- PHP 7 or higher
+- Laravel 5.3 or higher
-Version 2 is targeted for use within a Laravel 5.3+ application.
-If you're looking for a version for 5.1 or 5.2, have a look at v1.
+    - Version 2 is targeted for use within a Laravel 5.3+ application.
+If you're looking for a version for 5.1 or 5.2, have a look at version 1.

-This package also requires at least PHP 7.0.
-Support for older versions can be found in previous package releases.

 ## How to install